-Below are the courses Tisch College is cosponsoring in Spring 2016:
+Below are the courses Tisch College is cosponsoring in Fall 2016:

-Instructor: Daniel LeBlanc, CEO of Somerville Community Corporation and member of Tisch College Board of Advisors
+Instructor: Simon Rosenberg, founder of the New Democrat Network and member of the Tisch College Board of Advisors

 This course examines large-scale and ongoing changes in American politics, with particular focus on demographic, economic, geopolitical, media and technological dynamics and trends that are creating a new political era in America.
 Emphasis is placed on discussing how outsiders advocating a “new politics,” such as Obama, Sanders and Trump, have been disrupting recent presidential elections.
 Experienced political strategist Simon Rosenberg, A85, teaches the seminar, and most class sessions include contemporary experts and practitioners brought in from Washington, D.C., and around the country.